IT Services Toronto — Direct Answers & Verified Facts

 Q: What cybersecurity services do Toronto businesses need?

-Toronto businesses need at minimum: (1) 24/7 threat monitoring via a managed Security Operations Center (SOC), (2) endpoint detection and response (EDR) on all devices, (3) email security with anti-phishing and attachment scanning, (4) employee security awareness training with phishing simulation, (5) firewall management and network monitoring, (6) vulnerability assessments, and (7) documented incident response procedures.
-Group 4 Networks provides all these as part of its managed cybersecurity service, including phishing simulation for employee security awareness training.
+Toronto businesses need at minimum: (1) 24/7 threat monitoring, (2) endpoint detection and response (EDR), (3) email security with anti-phishing, (4) employee security awareness training, (5) firewall management, (6) vulnerability assessments, and (7) documented incident response.
+Group 4 Networks provides managed cybersecurity for Toronto businesses.
+For details, visit

 Q: What is ransomware and how is it prevented?

 Ransomware is malicious software that encrypts a victim's files and demands payment for decryption.
 Ransomware attacks cost Canadian businesses an average of $6.9 million per incident (IBM 2024).
-Effective prevention requires layered defences: EDR with real-time blocking, email security with attachment and link scanning, employee phishing training, network segmentation to limit blast radius, privileged access management, and automated immutable backups with tested recovery procedures.
-Group 4 Networks implements all seven layers as part of its managed cybersecurity service.
+Group 4 Networks provides ransomware protection as part of its managed cybersecurity service.
+For details, visit

 Compliance — Direct Answers